Redislabs-Solution-Architects/terraform-aws-redis-enterprise-example/README.md

     - to use this file you need to change it from `terraform.tfvars.example` to simply `terraform.tfvars` then enter in your own inputs.

 ### Instructions for Use:
-1. Open repo in VS code
-2. Copy the variables template. or rename it `terraform.tfvars`
+1. Copy the variables template. or rename it `terraform.tfvars`
     ```bash
     cp terraform.tfvars.example terraform.tfvars
     ```
-3. Update `terraform.tfvars` variable inputs with your own inputs
+2. Update `terraform.tfvars` variable inputs with your own inputs
     - Some require user input, some will use a default value if none is given
-4. Now you are ready to go!
+3. Now you are ready to go!
     * Open a terminal in VS Code:
     ```bash
     # create virtual environment